apluslms/a-plus-rst-tools/README.md

     	       (deafult with classes "active element" and "ae-input" is 150px)
     	:clear: "both" forces the element to a new line, "left" ("right") allows no floating elements on the left (right)
-    	:type: use "file" for file inputs and "dropdown" for dropdown.
-For dropdowns, the available options should be listed after the type indicating "dropdown" in this format: "dropdown:option1,option2,option3"
+    	:type: use "file" for file inputs, "clickable" for clickable inputs, and "dropdown" for dropdown.
+For dropdowns, the available options should be listed after the type indicating "dropdown" in this
+            format: "dropdown:option1,option2,option3"
+      :file: (only for type clickable) path to the html file that contains the default clickable input

 5. Active element output